Event-Camera-Working-Group-ECWG/community/README.md

 ## Subprojects

-This Working Group owns and maintains the following Subprojects.
+This Community Group owns and maintains the following Subprojects.
 Its meetings and membership are largely focused on the direction, design, and work on the projects.

 ### Subproject List

-The following subprojects are owned by the Working Group:
+The following subprojects are owned by the Community Group:

 *  **Establishing awareness and presence of the ECWG in the wider robotics community**
-    * Description: Establish official OSRF ROS event Camera Working Group and documentation
+    * Description: Establish official OSRF ROS event Camera Community Group and documentation
     * Status: Soft launch TBD 🚧

 * **Event Camera Driver for Nvidia Jetson Orin**